 “I’m not lecturing.
-I’m not in a position to lecture any one of you.”
+I’m not in a position to lecture anyone of you.”
 She paused.
 “But I have to interfere this time.”

 “Sophia,” Mr. Hsiao attempted again.

 “You know what it would be like if you still carry on like this?”
 Sophia asked, her eyes on Mr. Wang now, ignoring Mr. Hsiao completely.
-“It doesn’t matter how you want to justify for your actions or say you don’t have a choice but we all have one.
-Even if you win this time, but what about the future when some other gang decide to try their luck here?
+“It doesn’t matter how you want to justify your actions or say you don’t have a choice but we all have one.
+Even if you win this time, but what about the future when some other gang decides to try their luck here?
 What will happen when you’re all gone and leave it up to the girls?”

 “They’re not a bunch of weaklings like you think,” Mr. Wang gritted his teeth, feeling offended.

 “I know they’re not.
 I’ve seen them in action.
 I’ve also seen them enjoying every single precious moment of their lives without complaint.
 Not a single complaint.
-But have you ever thought how they will hold up?
+But have you ever thought about how they will hold up?
 Being able to right now doesn’t mean you’ll always be unbeatable.
 I’m not telling you what is right or wrong here but how you feel about all this.
 Do you seriously think your gang will still stay firm for how many years that is to come?”